Highlights of the Program

 - Exploring why procurement leadership is critical to scaling regenerative agriculture beyond pilots and voluntary adoption

-- Examining how purchasing criteria and supplier requirements can shift incentives toward regenerative outcomes across supply chains
+- Evaluating how purchasing criteria and supplier requirements can shift incentives toward regenerative outcomes across supply chains

-- Demonstrating the transition from transactional buying to long-term, partnership-based procurement using lessons from meat supply chains
+- Leading the transition from transactional buying to long-term, partnership-based procurement using lessons from meat supply chains

 14:55 - 15:00